harireddyobili/harireddyobili/README.md

 - 🔭 I’m currently gradute student at **Stevens Institute of Technology**

-- 🌱 I’m currently learning **Web Programming, Agile, Cloud Computing, Data Structures & Alogorithms**
+- 🌱 **Web Programming, Agile, Cloud Computing, Data Structures & Alogorithms**

 - 👨‍💻 All of my projects are available in my GITHUB repos